glenzli/paper-vueify/README.md

 ```
 Document will come later, please wait in patient.

-### Demo
+## Demo
-In demo folder, you can see some basic plays with **paper-vue**.
+In demo folder, you can see some basic plays with **paper-vueify**.
 With the data-reactive framework, it's easy to create very complicate canvas structure and animation (Though, it's not very suitable for very large scale graphic project).
 <br/>Use following command to build demo into the docs folder (for github pages).
 ```sh
 npm run demo
 ```
-You can view the demos on my [Github Pages](https://luz-alphacode.github.io/paper-vue/).
+You can view the demos on my [Github Pages](https://luz-alphacode.github.io/paper-vueify/).

 ## License
 Distributed under the MIT license.
-See [LICENSE](https://github.com/luz-alphacode/paper-vue/blob/master/LICENSE) for detail.
+See [LICENSE](https://github.com/luz-alphacode/paper-vueify/blob/master/LICENSE) for detail.